 In collaboration with universities, we have developed a series of lectures.
 So far, we have organised courses with the University of Saarland in Saarbrücken and the University of Trier (Germany) in 2019 and with the University of Silesia in Katowice (Poland) in 2021.

-The programme is based on a co-developed series of lectures on European industrial heritage and covers topics such as industrial history, cultural heritage, identity, deindustrialisation process and its consequences, redevelopment, tourism as well as event concepts and cultural networks and also includes field trips to the ERIH Anchor Points in the region.
-Students will become familiar with the definitions, attributes of the phenomenon and theoretical models of approaches.
-At the end of the course students will be able to recognize, demonstrate and analyse examples of industrial heritage in practise.
+The programme is based on a jointly developed series of lectures on European industrial heritage, covering topics such as industrial history, cultural heritage, identity, deindustrialisation and its consequences, regeneration, tourism, event concepts and cultural networks, and includes field trips to ERIH Anchor Points in the region.
+Students will be introduced to definitions, characteristics of the phenomenon and theoretical models of approaches.
+By the end of the course, students will be able to identify, demonstrate and analyse examples of industrial heritage in practice.

-The lectures of the course in Katowice dealt with the following topics:
+The lectures of the Katowice course covered the following topics:

 - Introduction: the wide universe of industrial heritage – an overview of the tangible and intangible elements of the phenomenon

 - Cultural heritage - defining the phenomenon